newroco/deckimportfromtrello/README.md

 * Card due dates
 * Order of Stacks, Cards etc.
 * Comments on cards
+* (Partially) Attachments: added as comments with name and Trello URL
+* (Partially) Card Members: added in the description of the card

 ## :warning: What is NOT imported